afinetooth/unity/README.md

 ## What it does:

 * Makes constructing unit-aware form elements easy.
-* Fixes the biggest problem in switching between units---intelligently choosing the right value in the new unit system.
+* Fixes the biggest problem in switching between units---intelligently choosing the most appropriate value in the new unit system.

 ## How it works: